Evidence on Effects of and Rationales for Subsidized Entrepreneurship Training in the United States

 Another rationale suggested for subsidizing training is that education or managerial capital constraints may prevent individuals from opening a business or gaining employment.
 However, the GATE study found little evidence that training has lasting effects, or particularly strong effects, on those with less education, less family business experience, or less managerial experience.

 Labor market discrimination may be another reason to offer training subsidies, if access to entrepreneurship training promotes employment among groups affected by discrimination.
-The GATE study found no evidence that training has lasting or particular strong effects for minorities or women.
+The GATE study found no evidence that training has lasting or particular strong effects for people of color or women.

 Lastly, unemployment insurance frictions present another rationale for training subsidies, but limited support for this hypothesis is found.
 The GATE treatment effect on business ownership at 6-months was significantly greater for those who were initially unemployed compared with those who were employed at baseline.
 But no other evidence of relatively strong or lasting effects for the unemployed is found.